 – Evolution of religious and social outlook, a theory of Sulh-i-kul and religious policy

-– Court patronage of art and technology
+– Court patronage of art and technology - Mughal Empire in the Seventeenth Century:

 – Major administrative policies of Jahangir, Shahjahan, and Aurangzeb